 Robert Cha exhibited at the 2008 Venice Biennale.
 His projects have been published in: Spots in Shots: Narrating the Built Environment in Short Films by Melanie van der Hoorn, NAi Boekverkopers, 2019; in Urban Transformation by Ilka Ruby & Andreas Ruby, Ruby Press, 2008; and on the cover of Princeton University's biannual newspaper Rumor 01.02, 2010.

-Robert Cha is a registered architect and is based in Los Angeles County, California.
+Robert Cha is a licensed and registered architect based in Los Angeles County, California.